-- 1. Frequency.
+1. Frequency.
 It is recommended that the supervisor and the intern meet on a regular basis.
 The recommendation for a full-time intern is weekly.
 The recommendation for a part-time intern is upon the completion of every 40 hour cycle.
 The supervisor is expected to determine the appropriate amount of time to allot for supervision.

 The delivery of supervision services may depend on several factors:

 - Availability of intern

 - Number of clients served

 - Skill level of intern

 - Type of setting

-- On-site or off-site supervisor
+- On-site, off-site, or online supervision

-2. Types/Methods.
+Types/Methods.
 Methods of supervision may take the form of: 1) personal, one-to-one meeting, 2) direct observation of horticultural therapy groups, 3) teaching, 4) co-facilitation, and 5) non-direct communication.

-Examples of non-direct communication include phone conversations, written correspondence, and visual/electronic communication.
+Examples of non-direct communication include phone conversations, written correspondence, email, and visual/electronic communication (Skype, Facetime, video chat, Meetup, and other related technology are acceptable means of communication).